makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP35.md

 Gas Costs|100,000
 **Total**|**1,712,500**

-The budget will be managed, controlled, and accounted for at the discretion of and by the Deco entity, with appropriate and conforming reporting requirements.
+The budget will be managed, controlled, and accounted for at the discretion of and by the Deco entity, with appropriate and conforming reporting requirements with reports available in our [maker-cu-transparency-reporting](https://github.com/deco-protocol/maker-cu-transparency-reporting) repo.

 ### Budget Details